-The following information provides details about the accessible provision at the event.
+The following information provides details about the bookable accessible provisions at the festival.
 If you have any questions that are not answered below please contact email@example.com.
-For disabled customers who do not require use of any of the accessible facilities, please click here to purchase your ticket.
-If you would you like to register for use of any of these accessible

-You can book your standard tickets on the phone by calling SeeTickets on 08445790096
+You can also book your standard tickets on the phone by calling SeeTickets on 08445790096

-Please Note: The Downs is on a green-field site (Durdham) Downs, Clifton, with limited tarmac paths on the peripheral entrances and exits.
-While there are some sheltered areas (some stalls and marquees), it is mainly an openair event.
+The Downs is a green-field site (Durdham) Downs, Clifton.
+It has limited tarmac paths on the peripheral entrances and exits, some of which involve mild inclines.
+While there are some sheltered areas (some stalls and marquees), it is mainly an open-air event.
 Ground conditions are therefore weather dependant (if we experience extreme weather the ground may become muddy), therefore mobility across the site may become compromised.
 We ask you to consider this before purchasing a ticket.

-There will be induction loops at the Main Accessibility Wristband Exchange.
+There will be an induction loop at the Accessibility Box Office.